yabetsg/Enabling-the-Circular-Economy-by-Bringing-AI-to-Resale/Documentation/Development.md

 - Navigate to the project's root directory:

     `cd everewear`
-- Build and run the docker container by running the following command in the projects root directory:
+- Build the containers by running the following command in the projects root directory:

+    `docker-compose build`
+- Run each container in order by following these commands:

+    `docker-compose up -d mysql`

+    `docker-compose up -d backend`

-    `docker-compose up --build`
+    `docker-compose up -d frontend`
 - Open up http://localhost:8080/ in your browser